Microsoft moves closer to completing $69 billion Activision takeover after court rebuffs regulators

 The FTC declined to comment on the ruling.

-U.S. District Judge Jacqueline Scott Corley’s ruling, published Tuesday, said the FTC hadn’t shown that the deal would cause substantial harm.
+U.S. District Judge Jacqueline Scott Corley’s earlier ruling, published Tuesday, said the FTC hadn’t shown that the deal would cause substantial harm.
 She focused, in part, on Microsoft’s promises and economic incentive to keep Call of Duty available on rivals to its own Xbox gaming system, such as Sony’s PlayStation and Nintendo’s Switch.

 In its appeal, the FTC argued Corley made “fundamental errors.”